What is Hepatoblastoma?

 Hepatoblastoma is often first suspected when there is a large mass in the belly.
 The initial diagnosis can be made using imaging and blood tests.

 Hepatoblastoma tumors often secrete a protein called alpha-fetoprotein (AFP) into the blood.
-An increase of this protein level in the blood is helpful in making the diagnosis.
+A test that measures an increase of this protein level in the blood is helpful in making the diagnosis.
 Imaging tests such as ultrasound, CT scan and MRI of the belly may also be done.

 A final diagnosis is made by biopsy or removal of the tumor.
 A biopsy is a surgery where a part of the mass is removed and looked at under a microscope.
 These procedures are done under general anesthesia so that the child is not awake and will not feel any pain.